 - Create a killer updated CMA: Many agents fail to provide updated CMAs for their listings after the first appointment.
 This is a significant mistake.
 Your clients will need revised information to help them understand your recommended pricing corrections for their listing.

 - Update your listing photos: If you have not already invested in professional photography, that could be a serious issue with how potential buyers are viewing the home online.
 Dark and unfocused pictures can be a deal breaker for buyers — who most often are surfing for homes on their mobile phones.

-- Properly order your listing photos for syndication: Buyers do not want to thumb through 10 exterior photos before they get to an interior photo of the home.
+- Put your listing photos in the proper order: Buyers do not want to thumb through 10 exterior photos before they get to an interior photo of the home.
 Lead with the top spots in the home: kitchen, great room or master bath suite.
 Take the extra time to make sure all of the captions and labels are matched on the photos in your MLS.
-Make sure your exterior photos are in the right season.
-Photos that are “out of season,” like snow on the ground in summertime, can deter potential buyers from seeing the home at its best.
+Make sure your exterior photos are set in the right season.
+Photos that are “out of season,” for instance, with snow on the ground in summer time, can deter potential buyers from seeing the home at its best.